TheCodingSheikh/django-docker/README.md

 # Django Docker Quickstart

 This quickstart provides an easy way to initiate a Django project using Docker.
-It comes with pre-configured services including PostgreSQL, Redis, Celery (worker and beat), Nginx, and Traefik, ready to run a Django web application.
+It comes with pre-configured services including PostgreSQL, Redis, Celery (worker and beat) and Nginx, ready to run a Django web application.
 Additionally, it provides a few handy shortcuts for easier development.

 ---